All projects

 My Role

-• Designed and built the full platform: property listing management, agent accounts, client-facing search and comparison, and inquiry flow
+• Defined the product requirements and led full delivery: property listing management, agent accounts, client-facing search and comparison, and inquiry routing

-• Built the multi-agent system: each agent manages their own listings independently, with an admin layer for oversight
+• Designed the multi-agent model: each agent manages their own listings independently, with an admin approval layer to maintain listing quality

 Key Decisions